seriaati/social-media/README.md

 I just had this idea while walking on the streets talking with my friend, and thought I'd write them down, even though I probably won't be implementing it.

-This README explains how each GitHub feature can contribute to making a GitHub repo as a social media platform, along with some of my other thoughts.
+This README explains how each GitHub feature can contribute in making a GitHub repo as a social media platform, along with some of my other thoughts.
 Because these are my raw thoughts quickly written down without any proper organization, it could be quite messy and have a lot of blabbering.

 ## Goal